A Short Introduction to the Scrum Framework

 In projects where team members are employed or contracted to the same organization it is almost always possible to find a suitable time for this meeting, even across large distances.
 However, when team members are separated by organizational affiliation as well as geography it might not be feasible to find time for a daily meeting, even one as brief as the Daily Scrum.
 Although not optimal, one solution to this problem is to schedule this meeting as frequently as possible and supplement it with written communication.
 Tools such as Slack allow team members to post the information they would normally share in the Daily Scrum to be read by other members of the team when the are online.

-Even though this methodology has been in use for over 20 years there are still a number of misconceptions surrounding it.
+Even though this framework has been in use for over 20 years there are still a number of misconceptions surrounding it.
 Some of these are:

 Scrum is applicable to all projects.